Optimization Algorithms as Robust Feedback Controllers: Conclusions and Outlook

 \subsubsection{General Equilibrium Seeking in Closed Loop}

-In this article, we have focused on solving optimization problems and thus steering a physical plant to a state that solves the corresponding \ac{kkt} conditions.
-Instead of optimality conditions, it is also possible to design controllers that seek out states that satisfy more general equilibrium conditions, such as solving variational inequalities or generalized equalities.
-It thus becomes possible, for example, to design feedback-controllers in a non-cooperative setting that allow players to converge to a Nash equilibrium \citep{depersisFeedbackControlAlgorithm2019}.
+In this article, we have focused on solving optimization problems and thus steering a physical plant to a state that solves the corresponding KKT conditions.
+This setup is motivated by many applications that come with steady-state specifications regarding global plant efficiency, running cost, yield, etc. Instead of optimality conditions, it is also possible to design controllers that seek states that satisfy more general equilibrium conditions, such as solving variational inequalities or generalized equalities.
+It thus becomes possible, for example, to design feedback controllers in a non-cooperative setting that allow players to converge to a Nash equilibrium \citep{depersisFeedbackControlAlgorithm2019}.
+The closed-loop structure and the use of online measurements also help to achieve robust tracking of time-varying Nash equilibria due to changing disturbances and problem parameters \citep{belgioioso2021sampled,belgioioso2022online}.